Rtoony/survey-data-system/database/AI_OPTIMIZATION_SUMMARY.md

 ## Next Steps for AI/ML Usage

 ### 1. Data Population
-Start loading your CAD standards, survey data, and drawings into the new schema.
+Start loading your CAD standards, survey data, and project entities into the new schema.

 ### 2. Generate Embeddings
 Use OpenAI, Cohere, or local models to create embeddings for all entities: